 The good side of all this, as Bookchin recognizes, is that the material abundance and technological capability created by capitalist societies and their predecessors, used rightly, can be a great blessing.
 He is not such a fool as to want to turn his back on them and return to a primitive existence.

 How did hierarchy emerge from the “organic” societies anyway?

 Bookchin speculated that it has two sources—the beginning of priesthoods among the tribal elders, and the beginning of warrior aristocracies among the young male hunters.

 Elders in the prehistoric organic community were teachers of wisdom and practical skills.
 But when the community was at risk, they were expendable.
-Bookchin speculates that they invented the role of shaman.
+Bookchin speculates that they invented the role of shaman in order to make themselves indispensable.
 They supposedly had powers over supernatural forces that did not wane as they grew old and feeble.

 But the power of shamans didn’t always work.
 Better to be a priest or prophet who was in touch with the gods!
 If things went wrong then, it wasn’t because of the incompetence of the priests and prophets, it was because the community had displeased the gods.

 Early priesthoods included women and well as men.
 Bookchin noted female prophets among the ancient Norse and Celts, and the fact that the Oracle of Delphi, the oldest Greek religious institution, consisted of women.

 Historically priesthoods have been allied with warrior aristocracies, corresponding to the philosopher-kings and “spirited” young men in Plato’s Republic or the First Estate (clergy) and Second Estate (nobility) in France under the Old Regime.